-There is always someone who wants to be the next Kate or Naomi, but despite what the movies tell us, becoming a model isn’t just about being tall and beautiful.
-It’s about having the uniqueness, talent and drive to back up those looks.
+There is always someone who wants to be the next Gigi Hadid or Kendall Jenner, but despite what the movies tell us, becoming a model isn’t just about having really good looks.
+It’s about having the uniqueness, talent and drive to back up those assets.
 In this article, we will give you some tips that will hopefully teach you how to be a model.

 Know the Type of Modeling you Want to Do

-The first step in becoming a model is knowing what type of modeling you want to do.
-There are quite a few areas to choose from–print focuses on magazine photo shoots while runway models walk the catwalk for labels.
+The first step in becoming a model is knowing what type of modeling you want to specialize in.
+There are quite a few areas to choose from–print focuses on magazine editorials as well as advertising campaigns.
+While runway models walk the catwalk for labels.
 There are also more commercial options such as being a swimsuit or catalogue model.
 Plus size modeling has made an impact in the recent years too.
 No matter which area you choose, most female models start at the very minimum height of 5’7″ but closer to 6’0″ is preferred.

 Find the Right Agency

-Now, that you have figured out what type of modeling you want to do–look for an agency that specializes in the field.
-You can search online for agencies quite easily.
-A simple “model agency” query will garner a lot of results.
-Search for an agency that’s local to your area, and it’s important to remember to research an agency first.
+Now that you have figured out what type of modeling you want to do–look for an agency that specializes in your field of choice.
+You can search online for agencies easily.
+A simple “model agency” query on Google will garner a lot of results.
+Search for an agency that’s close to where you live.
+So for example, if you live in Los Angeles, make sure that agency has offices near by.
+It’s also important to remember to research an agency first.
 Think: What models do they represent?
 What type of jobs do they book?
-Are there complaints online about this agency?
+Are there any complaints online about this agency?

-And remember, if an agency asks for money upfront, you should stay away.
-So called “modeling” schools are also suspect too.
-There are plenty of scammers out there looking to take advantage of aspiring talent.
+And remember, if an agency asks for any money upfront, you should stay away.
+So called “modeling” schools and packages are also suspect as well.
+In addition, be on the look out for people who claim to be a part of a reputable agency.
+If the email or message is not from an official account, make sure to contact the agency on their official website to confirm that person works there.
+There are plenty of scammers out there looking to take advantage of young people.

 Take the Right Photos

-After you have researched the right agencies for the field you are interested in, you will want to contact them.
+After you have researched the right modeling agencies for the field you are interested in, you will want to contact them.
 Most agencies have forms online where you can send in your photos and stats.
 Stats include your height, measurements and weight.
-They will also want to see photos of you.
-Don’t worry, you do not need to get a professional shoot done.
+They will also want to see images of you.
+Don’t worry, you do not need to get a professional photo shoot done.
 Simple digital photos are what most agencies require.
 Make sure to do a head shot and full-length shot.
 Wear no makeup and a simple tank top and pants.
 Take the photo in natural light so people can see your features.
-Look for a response within (usually) 4 weeks.
+You can share your shots on your own online modeling portfolio for ease.
+Look for a response within (typically) 4 weeks.

-Some agencies will do open calls, where they will see aspiring models from the street–bring your digitals or past professional work printed out.
+Some agencies will do open calls, where they will see aspiring models from the street.
+You can usually contact an agency and inquire about their open call schedule.
+Make sure to bring your digitals or past professional work printed out.
 Once again, keep your styling minimal.
-You may be told you are not what they’re looking for or get a callback later.
+Remember that even if you are not what they are looking for, keep hope.

-If you are lucky enough to get signed, you should also know all the difficulties that come with the job.
+If you are lucky enough to get signed, you should also be aware of all the difficulties that come along with the job.
 Depending on the jobs you book, traveling can take you away from home a lot.
 Rejection is also something, especially at the beginning of the career, you need to get used to.
-Even if signed, some models have part-time jobs.
-That’s why we recommend having a backup plan just in case your modeling career doesn’t pan out.
-But, if you manage to make it, there is a world of opportunities.
-Models like Gisele Bundchen, Cindy Crawford and Kate Moss have transformed their looks into lucrative careers with their business smarts.
-Think ahead, always!
+Even if signed, some models still have part-time jobs to make it.
+This is why we recommend having a backup plan just in case your modeling career doesn’t pan out.
+However, if you manage to make it, there is a world of opportunities.
+Models like Gisele Bundchen, Tyra Banks and Iman have transformed their looks into lucrative careers with their business smarts.
+Always, think ahead!